RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 * rgb - signal to be displayed on the screen

-I created another block design and connect.
-It is as seen in the picture.
+I created and connected another block design.
+As seen in the picture below:

 .. figure:: img/VgaDraw1.png
     :alt: Logo